Prevent and Reverse Heart Disease by Eating Whole Food Plant Based

 We now had irrefutable scientific evidence that heart disease could be arrested and reversed.
 And if it can be reversed, it can also be prevented.

-— Dr. Esselsyn (Prevent and Reverse Heart Disease, page 50)
+— Dr Esselstyn (Prevent and Reverse Heart Disease, page 50)

-At the twelve-year mark, all seventeen remaining patients had a total cholesterol below 150 mg/dL.
-Their angina reduced or receded completely, their sexual activity was enhanced, one person was cured from impotence and most were fit and active.
+At the twelve-year mark, all seventeen remaining patients had total cholesterol below 150 mg/dL.
+Their angina reduced or receded completely, their sexual activity was enhanced, one person was cured of impotence, and most were fit and active.

 One person suffered a cardiac event during the studies.
 Six years into the study, one man went off the dietary program for eighteen months.
-His angina returned (after it had disappeared) and he required a bypass surgery.
+His angina returned (after it had disappeared), and he required bypass surgery.

 Among the fully compliant patients, during the twelve-year study, there was not one further clinical episode of worsening coronary artery disease after they committed themselves to keeping cholesterol within the safe range.

-— Dr. Esselsyn (Prevent and Reverse Heart Disease, page 55)
+— Dr Esselstyn (Prevent and Reverse Heart Disease, page 55)

 These patients are now heart-attack proof.

-— Dr. Esselsyn (Prevent and Reverse Heart Disease, page 54)
+— Dr Esselstyn (Prevent and Reverse Heart Disease, page 54)

 What happened to the six patients who initially joined but then quickly aborted the study?
 Since then, together they have suffered: